Roninii/blog/content/posts/2019-07-21-greatest-strength-and-weakness.md

 ## It's Not A Bad Interview Question

 I feel as though it is important for me to preface this by saying, I don't hate it because it's just a bad question.
-I hate it because it my greatest weakness is <span class="font-bold text-purple-600">also</span>
+I hate it because my greatest weakness is <span class="font-bold text-purple-600">also</span>
 my greatest strength.
 For me, I believe this is my "all or nothing" personality.

 ## WUT?

 What does that even mean, Ronnie?
 Well, for the longest time I didn't realize it - but I'm incapable of just "dipping my toes in".
-Regardless if the subject is video games, cooking, or coding - I go, for lack of a better word, <span class="font-bold text-purple-600">H.A.M.</span>
+Regardless of if the subject is video games, cooking, or coding - I go, for lack of a better word, <span class="font-bold text-purple-600">H.A.M.</span>

 ## The Good